openremote/openremote/README.md

 All Docker and Gradle commands should be executed in the project root directory.

+NOTE: For docker volume mapping to work correctly on Windows and OS X ensure that your working directory is located somewhere under your home directory

 ## Development

 We are using the [Orion Context Broker](https://fiware-orion.readthedocs.org/en/develop/) with a MongoDB backend.
 For development, this is an instance with a non-persistent data store.